mhenrixon/sidekiq-unique-jobs/README.md

 #### unknown_sidekiq_worker

-The reason this happens is that the server couldn't find a valid sidekiq worker class.
-Most likely, that worker isn't intended to be processed by this sidekiq server instance.
+The reason this happens is that the server couldn't find a valid Sidekiq worker class.
+Most likely, that worker isn't intended to be processed by this Sidekiq server instance.

 ### Show Locks